Skip to content

 autonomy push-all

-2. Build the service agents' image.
-Navigate to the service folder and build the Docker image of the service agents:
+2. Build the agents' image.
+Navigate to the service runtime folder that you have just created and build the Docker image of the agents of the service:

 autonomy build-image #(1)!